developer-friendly/blog/docs/posts/2024/0019-selective-builds.md

 - [x] This workflow will run the three jobs in sequential order, waiting for the completion of one before starting the other.
-However, the build of the applications will be in parallel, thanks to the dynamic matrix feature of GitHub Actions.
+However, the build of the applications will be in parallel, thanks to the dynamic matrix feature of [GitHub Actions].
-- [x] The second job, named `build`, is expecting two outputs from the first job and it is important to higlight that the value of each output is an string, yet the format expected in the `strategy.matrix` is a JSON serialized string.
+- [x] The second job, named `build`, is expecting two outputs from the first job and it is important to highlight that the value of each output is an string, yet the format expected in the `strategy.matrix` is a JSON serialized string.
       It will turn out to be something like this in the end: